 This type of Crowdfunding enables, for the first time, general solicitation to Accredited Investors.
 This significantly expands the ability of Broker-Dealers to communicate the availability of a Reg D Private Placement.
-Historically, great care was made to avoid publicity about Reg D Offerings because it could cancel the Offerings exemption from SEC registration.
-Under Title II, a new Rule 506(c) of Reg D was created by the S.E.C., though it requires third-party verification of Accredited Investor status, versus self-verification, which is authorized under the traditional Rule 506(b) Reg D Offerings.
+Historically, great care was made to avoid publicity about Reg D Offerings because it could cancel the Offerings’ exemption from SEC registration.
+Under Title II, the new Rule 506(c) of Reg D was created by the S.E.C..
+It requires third-party verification of Accredited Investor status, as opposed to self verification self-verification, which is authorized under the traditional Rule 506(b) Reg D Offerings.

 Title IV, Regulation A+ (“Mini IPO”)

 This type of Crowdfunding allows companies to raise up to $20 million per year (Tier 1) or up to $50 million per year (Tier 2) from the general public in a “mini-IPO” style Offering.
 Reg A+ can provide an attractive liquidity option for successful, but smaller, companies, since Reg A+ Securities are free to trade publicly, and the reporting requirements are significantly lower than for traditional S-1 IPOs.

 For more information about Private Securities regulation, please read “Regulation D, Rule 506(c) Private Placements.”